-These rules and policies are not easy to enforce or even follow, and drone flying individuals, clubs and organisations can push back for quite some time before the government will step in.
-The important thing to consider with these kinds of rules and regulations is the type of narrative or discourse, that is being constructed around drones and drone flying.
+These rules and policies are not easy to enforce or even follow, and drone flying individuals, clubs and organisations can push back for quite sometime before the government will step in.
+The important thing to consider with these kinds of rules and regulations is the type of discourse that is being constructed around drones and drone flying.
 Retailers, for example, have something to gain from promoting the idea that there are very few restrictions to drone flying.

 The drone as both hero and villain depending on which narratives we choose to invest in and contribute to.

-However, governments may prevent that wave of innovation, by acting on an entirely different narrative: one of the lawless ‘wild’ fronter that has to be tamed and made safe.
-The message to this story is that destabilised technologies must be brought under control
+However, governments may prevent that wave of innovation, by acting on an entirely different narrative: one of the lawless ‘wild’ frontier that has to be tamed and made safe.
+The message to this narrative is that destabilised technologies must be brought under control

-The Military Industrial Entertainment Complex, however, is more than models and makes, it is also an ideological interface between military training and ideology, recruitment and propaganda, simulation and entertainment.
+The Military-Industrial-Entertainment Complex is often an underlying character in dronestories because it is an ideological interface between military training and ideology, recruitment and propaganda, simulation and entertainment.

 We can see the complex in operation in video games in terms of the non-diegetic (non-narrative) elements, such as the heads-up display (HUD).